bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 So, if we see "maison", we're pretty confident that the site is French!

 Here we're considering French or Not French.
 When it comes language classification, there are actually many different languages in the problem space.
-The naive Bayes approach is to test against each class and then find the class with the largest probability.
+The Naive Bayes approach is to test against each class and then find the class with the largest probability.

-While naive Bayes is one of the most basic machine learning techniques that does mean there's been plenty of research in how to optimise it and [overcome its assumptions](http://people.csail.mit.edu/jrennie/papers/icml03-nb.pdf).
+While Naive Bayes is one of the most basic machine learning techniques that does mean there's been plenty of research in how to optimise it and [overcome its assumptions](http://people.csail.mit.edu/jrennie/papers/icml03-nb.pdf).
 One of these assumptions is that there are the same number of training examples for each class.
 That's not always going to be the case, and so a variation of the model called "Complement Naive Bayes".
 This helps to avoid the bias of over-populated classes in the training set by adding a weighting to those that are under-represented.
 This is still a simplification over actually getting more training data for those classes.

 ## PHP Implementation